sasank98/Reward-engineering-on-Robotic-Arm/README.md

 To re-train an agent, run `train.py`.

-Code to run SAC, TQC and DDPG algorithms were written as well and a consistency was maintained across them
+Code to run SAC, TQC, and DDPG algorithms was written as well and consistency was maintained across them

-Only the agents trained with new reward function are available in `trained` directory
+Only the agents trained with the new reward function are available in the `trained` directory

-'''
+`
     def reset(self) -> None:
         with self.sim.no_rendering():
             self.time = 0